wp-plugins/dday/readme.txt

 = ToDo =

 * Choice of unit of the countdown more flexible
-* Color of the event depending on the greater or lesser period until the event.

 Thanks to all who sent bug reports and ideas for improvements.